Perceptual Quality Assessment of Virtual Reality Videos in the Wild

 \subsection{Data Gathering}

-\paragraph{Visual Stimuli} Our database contains $502$ unique user-generated 360\degree~video sequences, with frame rate ranging from $20$ to $60$ frames per second (fps) and resolution ranging from $1,280 \times 720$ to $5,120 \times 2,560$ pixels.
-All videos are downloaded from the Internet, carrying Creative Commons licenses.
+\textit{1) Visual Stimuli:} The VRVQW database contains $502$ unique user-generated 360\degree~video sequences, with frame rates ranging from $20$ to $60$ frames per second (fps) and resolutions ranging from $1,280 \times 720$ to $5,120 \times 2,560$ pixels.
+All videos are collected from the Internet and carry Creative Commons licenses.
 Each video is cropped to a duration of about $15$ seconds and stored in the ERP format without further compression.
-In our dataset, we mainly include 360{\degree} videos shot by a (nearly) static camera.
-This is because videos captured by a moving camera have a higher probability to cause dizziness~\cite{Kim2019VRsickness}, reducing the reliability of the collected MOSs.
-We only select $32$ videos with strong camera motion, and guarantee the visual comfort by a posteriori questionnaire ~\cite{Kennedy1993SSQ}.
-These moving-camera videos typically receive a considerable number of likes on video sharing platforms, and bring users a stronger sense of immersion and interaction.
+VRVQW mainly includes 360{\degree} videos shot by a (nearly) static camera to reduce the probability of causing dizziness~\cite{Kim2019VRsickness}, which could potentially affect the reliability of the collected MOSs.
+We only select $32$ videos with significant camera motion, ensuring visual comfort through a posteriori questionnaire~\cite{Kennedy1993SSQ}.
+These moving-camera videos typically receive a considerable number of likes on video-sharing platforms, and provide users with a stronger sense of immersion and interaction.

-The videos are selected to span a diversity of scenes that are ideal for VR shooting: \textit{Cityscape}, \textit{Landscape}, \textit{Shows}, \textit{Sports}, \textit{CG}, and \textit{Others} (see Fig.~\ref{fig:VRvideo_sample}). \textit{Cityscape} contains different places of interest around the world like the Roman Colosseum and other famous historical sites. \textit{Landscape} includes beautiful natural scenes, such as waterfalls, mountains, volcanoes, etc. \textit{Shows} represent different forms of entertainment, including band performance, living theatre, and street improvisation. \textit{Sports} gather various sporting events, \eg, car racing, skiing, and riding. \textit{CG} is a collection of rendered videos by mature CG techniques.
+The video selection process aim to encompass a range of scenes suitable for VR shooting, including \textit{Cityscape}, \textit{Landscape}, \textit{Shows}, \textit{Sports}, \textit{CG}, and \textit{Others}. \textit{Cityscape} contains different places of interest around the world like the Roman Colosseum and other renowned historical sites. \textit{Landscape} includes beautiful natural scenes, such as waterfalls, mountains, volcanoes, etc. \textit{Shows} represent different forms of entertainment, including band performance, living theatre, and street improvisation. \textit{Sports} gather various sporting events, \eg, car racing, skiing, and riding. \textit{CG} is a collection of rendered videos by mature computer graphics techniques.
 Finally, the \textit{Others} category is reserved for scenes that do not belong to the previous five classes.
-As suggested by Winkler~\cite{Winkler2012Analysis_Database}, we quantify the content diversity of the proposed database using two low-level statistics: spatial information (SI) and temporal information (TI), with higher values indicating more complexities.
-Fig. \ref{fig:SI_TI} shows the 2D scatter plot together with 1D histograms, from which we see that the selected stimuli provide fairly wide coverage in the SI-TI space.